pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/README.md

 ### Development Architecture
+  Software backend, was developed using Unreal Engine 4.23.1 and Visual Studio 2017(C++).
+  We used Scrum development aproach to accomplish all major funcionalities.
+  Map was designed in Blender
+then rebuilded in unreal.
+  For networking plugin we used
+steam advanced sesssions.

-* Development Architecture diagram *
+*Network Development Architecture diagram *
 ![](images/diagram.png)